lapnd/DistributedK8SCluster/README.md

 * Allowing nodes to access eachother (VPN)
 * Configuring the nodes as worker / master nodes
+* Ensuring nodes use the correct (VPN) IP addresses
 * Configuring a network plugin that works over the VPN
 * Enabling LoadBalancers and Ingress
 * Exposing services to the Internet, and dealing with ingress / egress points to the cluster
 * Managing machine outages without physical access

+This ignores the normal challenges of creating a K8S server, such as:

+* Security
+* Network policy
+* Backups, restoration, and other operations
+* User management
+* Secret management

 To solve these problems, this project creates a series of Terraform resources and Ansible playbooks which configure a distributed K8S cluster.